comoyun/cheatcode/README.md

 # Utilities

 I usually work in the terminal, so I made some CLI tools to make things easier.
-They're all in the `/utils/` folder and follow the Unix rule: small tools that do one thing well.
+They're all in the `/utils/` folder.
-You can run them from the project root using `npm run <script>`
+You can run them from the project root using `npm run <script>`.
+We have the following utility scripts:

-- `create-problem`: makes a new folder with starter files for a problem.
+- `create-problem`: makes a new folder in `/solutions/` with starter files
-- `parse-metadata`: collects info from all problems and puts it into one index.
-- `generate-table`: builds the solutions table and updates 'solutions.md'.

 # Commit Format